6r17/aiosow/README.md

 [![Documentation](https://img.shields.io/badge/-documentation-white?style=for-the-badge)](https://exorde-labs.github.io/aiosow)

 ## Streamline your Python Data Pipeline in one package
-Building a customizable all-in-one package that does api, scraping and integrate ia toolkits is hard.
+Building a customizable all-in-one package that does api, scraping and integrates ai toolkits is hard.

 `aiosow` simplifies the development of complex data pipelines for your team.
 With procedural programming, large codebases can quickly become unmanageable,